By Ted A James, MD, MHCM

 Have you ever regretted saying the wrong thing in the heat of the moment, or wished that you could quickly diffuse a tense situation, or could get a better sense of how others viewed you?
 Many of the challenges of health care stem from working in a highly complex, emotionally demanding environment.
 The ability to manage yourself and your relationships with others is an invaluable skill that physicians and other health care leaders must possess in order to be successful.

-It has been said that our emotions drive our behaviors, and our behaviors determines our success or failure professionally.
+It has been said that our emotions drive our behaviors, and our behaviors determine our success or failure professionally.
 Physician leaders who are able to exhibit high degrees of emotional intelligence (EI), particularly in how they manage their own emotions and react to the emotions of others, demonstrate better clinical outcomes, greater professional satisfaction, increased empathy and improved teamwork within health care organizations.

 Conversely, the lack of EI is a common source of failure as a leader.
 Low EI often results in being overly defensive, resolving conflict poorly, and not connecting well with your team.
 Unfortunately, medical schools and residency programs traditionally give little attention to the soft skills needed for effective leadership.
 As a consequence, physicians may be challenged to succeed in leadership roles.
 Whether you are leading a team in the operating room, managing staff in a clinic, or running an executive board meeting, these soft skills are essential.

 Benefits of High Emotional Intelligence in Health Care: